WLun001/free-programming-books/README.md

 :link: Click [here](https://goo.gl/f8D7BV) for kids section

 ## Contribution
-:bulb: Kindly drop me an :email: - [Wei Lun](weilun_95@hotmail.com) if you have any reference books to contribute.
+:bulb: Kindly drop me an [email](weilun_95@hotmail.com) if you have any reference books to contribute.

 ## Credits
 :link: Most of the books were taken from [here](https://www.packtpub.com/packt/offers/free-learning)